dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Environment](#environment)

-... note that this whereas the previous concept was like the relative environment, this is moreso the extension of that concept to the absolute. and it can mean literally the ecosystem

-Also, a similar concept applies to man's relationship with nature.
-Or rather, this concept specifies how we relate to the world, globally, instead of our personal situations.
-Both in how the individual relates to the world and how humanity relates to the world.
+Whereas the previous concept applies to a person's relative, local environment, this has more to do with a person's absolute, global environment.
+It's about how we relate to the world, globally, instead of our personal situations.
+That is, both in how the individual relates to the world and how humanity relates to the world.

+It extends to how we relate with nature and the ecosystem.
 I believe man should prove itself capable of maintaining nature as is before attempting to alter it.
 We have caused so much change to nature with science before developing tools capable of accurately measuring it's state.
 The feedback loops that preserve balance are robust, but delicate.
 If enough of them are altered or removed, the consequences will be irreparably expensive, far outweighing any benefit from cutting corners.
 Rather, we're just hoarding the profits for ourselves